alyuzberil/CS550-MRI-aliasing-artifact-correction-via-ANNs/README.md

 # CS550-MRI-aliasing-artifact-correction-via-ANNs
 The term project for CS550: Machine Learning course in Bilkent University

-An implementation and analysis of several deep learning methods' performances in aliasing artifact correction and image reconstruction of undersampled MRI images
+Implementation and analysis of several deep learning methods' performances in aliasing artifact correction and image reconstruction of undersampled MRI images

 Authors:
 - Beril Alyuz